GiuseppeSoriano/WeFood/Documentation/Documentation.md

 **Operation**: Find Ingredient by `name`.

-**Reason**: Same reason that led to the creation of the equivalent index in MongoDB.
+**Reason**: As for MongoDB, introducing an index on the `name` field of the Ingredients helps to improve the User experience.
+Indeed, all the suggestions regarding the Ingredients will receive a boost after the introduction of this index.

 `--> Recipe:_id`